moscarellar/rock-paper-scissors/README.md

 * CSS3
 * JavaScript

-These were the 3 languages I used to create this site.
+These are the 3 technologies I used to create this site.

 ### Other sources to create the site